COVID-19 Safety Procedure for Immunization Appointments for All Clinic Locations

 Thank you for your cooperation and assistance to keep our community safe and healthy.

 Tdap vaccine to help prevent tetanus, diphtheria, and whooping cough.
-All incoming

 Preteens may also need to catch up on other immunizations, including chickenpox (many don’t have their 2nd dose), MMR (measles, mumps, rubella), and hepatitis B. Two shots of chickenpox vaccine are now required before 7th grade in California.

 Nevada County Public Health offers childhood and adult immunizations, including seasonal flu shots, at our main office in Grass Valley during our regular Immunization Clinic Hours (PDF) and during our special vaccine clinics out in the community (see below for more detail).

 Vaccines for Children (VFC) Eligibility